 If you are a Christian, this website is an invitation to grow deeper in your faith and connect with other Christians so that together we could reach this beautiful community with the Good news Christ brings.

 Ultimately, Jesus’ plan to introduce himself to the world is through churches.
-If Punchacre is going to hear the Gospel of Jesus Christ, it needs healthy churches that proclaim Christ Jesus as Lord.
-It needs Christian who take seriously the call to love their neighbor as themselves through selfless service, hospitality, and sharing the Gospel.
+If Punchbowl and Greenacre are going to hear the Gospel of Jesus Christ, they need healthy churches that proclaim Christ Jesus as Lord.
+They need Christian who take seriously the call to love their neighbor as themselves through selfless service, hospitality, and sharing the Gospel.
 Let’s talk about building up the churches that are already here and planting some new churches.